-The school is an academic environment where individuals are educated and trained in different fields of study for the development of the individuals and the society.
-A Principal is the administrator of secondary schools, he or she is expected to bring together students, teachers and parents teachers association as a family as well as implementing government policy on education and school rules regulations so that the goals of the school will be achieved.
-As early as 1842, when the first secondary school was established by the church missionary society (CMS) in Lagos, the office of the principal was established.
-Each voluntary agency that established the secondary school also chooses a principal who could achieve both the religious and the academic functions of the school.
-For many years the secondary school principal kept his role as the instructional leader of the school (Mbipom 2006).
+A school is an academic environment where individuals are trained in different fields of study for the development of the individuals and the society.
+A Principal is the administrator of secondary schools.
+He or she is expected to bring together students, teachers, the Association of Parents and Teachers as a family, as well as to implement government policies on education and school rules regulations so that the goals of the school will be achieved.
+As early as 1842, when the first secondary school was established by the Church Missionary Society (CMS) in Lagos, the office of the Principal was established.
+Each voluntary agency that establishes a secondary school also chooses a Principal who can achieve both the spiritual and academic functions of the school.
+For many years the secondary school Principal kept his role as the instructional leader of the school (Mbipom 2006).

 The learning process is usually expected to produce impressive results provided the school possesses the relevant administrative and professional atmosphere favourable for effective teaching and learning.
 This is because the administrative efficacy of the school leadership promotes achievement of the students.
-The role and status of the secondary school principal has changed through the years.
-To this end Udo, Akpa and Grang (1990) identify the responsibilities of the present day school principal to include:
+The role and status of the secondary school Principal has changed through the years.
+To this end Udo, Akpa, and Grang (1990) identify the responsibilities of the present day school Principal to include:

-- 1. The preparing the annual budget of the school. - 2.
+- 1. Preparing the annual budget of the school. - 2.
 Liaising between the school and educational agencies and organizations. - 3.
-Co-ordinating Parents Teachers Association activities - 4.
-Initiating Innovations amongst others.
+Coordinating Parents Teachers Association and their activities - 4.
+Initiating innovations, amongst others.

 Jacob (2003) asserts that the effectiveness of a school is largely dependent upon the type of leadership or administration of the school.
-According to Redfern (2007), the principal can either exhibit a directive behaviour or guiding- behavior.
-Based upon the directive behaviour; staff reaction will either be resistive, thereby creating a frictional environment between the principal and the staff.
-This could make it impossible to achieve the target or goal of the school.
-In the second part, if the principal exhibits a guiding-behaviour, this could result to an unreserved cooperation on the part of the staff, teachers would put in more of their talents targeted at positive result oriented processes.
-The administrative effectiveness of the school principal therefore depends upon both intrinsic and extrinsic variable with regards to the principal (Enebong, 2008).
-This study therefore tries to find out certain factors (variables) which could account for the quality and efficacy of the school principal such as gender and age.
+According to Redfern (2007), the Principal can either exhibit a directive behaviour or guiding- behavior.
+Based upon the directive behaviour; staff reaction will be either resistive, thereby creating a frictional environment between the principal and the staff.
+This could make it impossible to achieve the targets or goals of the school.
+On the second part, if the principal exhibits a guiding-behaviour, it could result to an unreserved cooperation on the part of the staff, whereby teachers would put in more of their talents towards a positive result oriented processes.
+The administrative effectiveness of the school Principal (Enebong, 2008).
+This study therefore tries to find out certain factors (variables) which could account for the quality and efficacy of the school Principal, such as gender and age.